nix-community/nurl/README.md

 fetchFromGitHub {
   owner = "nix-community";
   repo = "patsh";
-  rev = "v0.2.0";
+  tag = "v0.2.0";
   hash = "sha256-7HXJspebluQeejKYmVA7sy/F3dtU1gc4eAbKiPexMMA=";
 }
 ```

-> If you want to generate Nix packages, feel free check out [nix-init](https://github.com/nix-community/nix-init), which builds on top of nurl
+> If you want to generate Nix packages, check out [nix-init](https://github.com/nix-community/nix-init),
+> which builds on top of nurl, and includes a lot of features to reduce boilerplate

 ## Supported Fetchers